siyue-zhang/aws-certified-cloud-practitioner/README.md

   * **Throughput optimized HDD** - for more throughput on the volume such as Big Data applications
   * **Cold HDD** - for archive storage

 After creating a volume in the same availability zone, you need to go to the server manager of OS to bring the new disk online.
+Then you can create a volume in the new disk.

 <p align=center>
 <img src=./volume.jpg width=700/>
 <p/>

 ### Costing Aspects

+* Pricing Calculator - indicative pricing on hosting resources in AWS
+* Billing Section - see the costs to date and billing details
+* Cost Explorer - allow you to analyse spend, but you need to enable this in advance

 ## Security and Monitoring